Kanangra (ferry): Retirement (1985 - )

 One of the longest serving ferries on Sydney Harbour, Kanangra was withdrawn from service in 1985 and moored adjacent to the Pyrmont Bridge in Darling Harbour.
 After plans to restore her as a steam powered vessel as a Bicentennial project were dropped due to high expense, she was donated to the Sydney Heritage Fleet in 1987.
 The Kanangra Restoration Committee was established in 2001.
 The Fleet plan a full restoration of Kanangra to her 1960s period retaining the diesel configuration.
 An ultrasound hull survey was conducted in 2002.
 An urgent program of hull stabilisation has been completed.
 In 2009, she was placed on the Australian Register of Historic Vessels.
 In April 2022 she was towed to Captain Cook Graving Dock at Garden Island to be re-floated on the Sea Heritage Dock in place of John Oxley.
 She returned to Rozelle Bay on 14 April 2022, to commence the next phase in her restoration by Sydney Heritage Fleet volunteers and staff.

+The restoration has a projected completion date of 2032.